 Hall of Fame induction date (Tinkertoys): 1998

 Dating to the early 20th century, these construction toys continue to attract young engineers with simple spools, flags, washers and rods that can be crafted into imaginative creations.
 This Tinkertoy set includes 200 colorful parts—perfect for teaching STEM concepts at home.
-Ages 3 and up, about $50, Amazon.
+Ages 3 and up.

 NEW TWIST: K’NEX Thrill Bionic Blast Roller Coaster Building Set with Ride It!
 App

 Take those STEM skills to the next level with this K’NEX set, complete with 809 parts and pieces and a motor, that lets you construct your own coaster.
 Once it's built, download the app to take a ride on the coaster in virtual reality (VR cardboard viewer included).
-Ages 9 to 14, about $119, Amazon.
+Ages 9 to 14.